Stephen R Covey, the author of 7 Habits of Highly Effective People, said –

 Technical Skills: It is imperative for career counsellors to have a complete understanding of the technical know-how of career counselling.
 Understanding potential course options across various streams, knowing which course is relevant for specific students and being able to use tools to facilitate the process.

-Counselling Skills: These skills help you understand behavioural aspects, student and parent expectations, resolve parent-student conflict and help you differentiate between the need of a 9th-grade student vs a 12th-grade student.
+Counselling Skills: These skills help you understand behavioral aspects, student and parent expectations, resolve parent-student conflict and help you differentiate between the need of a 9th-grade student vs a 12th-grade student.
 Enabling yourself with effective techniques and methods of career guidance is very important.

 Practical Skills: Should include opportunities to shadow counsellors and get a first-hand experience on career counselling and connect with Universities and their Admission Officers through live webinars.